GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

 ### What's New

+- Added the Dense Decoder Shortcut Connections network from CVPR 2018!

 - Added the DenseASPP network from CVPR 2018!

-- Added support for MobileNetV2 and InceptionV4 frontends!

-- Code restructuring.
-Much easier to expand and debug **You can now set the segmentation model and frontend to use (ResNet50, ResNet101, etc) separately as command line arguments.
-See the updated usage section below**

 ### Coming Soon

-- Anything that comes out at CVPR 2018 and ECCV 2018!
+- Anything that comes out at ECCV 2018!

-- More network frontends!

 **Open up an issue to suggest a new feature or improvement!**